alextav2006/alextav2006/README.md

 ---

 ### 💡 Philosophy
-> “Code is not just syntax — it’s structured thought made visible.”
+> “Code is not just syntax; it’s structured thought made visible.”

 Every project is an opportunity to sharpen logic and express precision through structure and clarity.
 I believe in **mastering fundamentals**, writing **purposeful code**, and continuously improving.